The kanban methodology

 In a kanban framework, it's the entire team's responsibility to ensure work is moving smoothly through the process.

 Multitasking kills efficiency.
 The more work items in flight at any given time, the more context switching, which hinders their path to completion.
 That's why a key tenant of kanban is to limit the amount of work in progress (WIP).
 Work-in-progress limits highlight bottlenecks and backups in the team's process due to lack of focus, people, or skill sets.

-One of kanban's core values is continuous improvement.
-But how do teams ensure they're continuing to improve?
-One word: visuals.
-When the team can see data, it's easier to spot bottlenecks in the process (and remove them!).
+One of the core values is a strong focus on continually improving team efficiency and effectiveness with every iteration of work.
+Charts provide a visual mechanism for teams to ensure they're continuing to improve.
+When the team can see data, it's easier to spot bottlenecks in the process (and remove them).
 Two common reports kanban teams use are control charts and cumulative flow diagrams.

 A control chart shows the cycle time for each issue as well as a rolling average for the team.

 ProTip: The team's goal is to reduce the amount of time an issue takes to move through the entire process.
 Seeing the average cycle time drop in the control chart is an indicator of success.

 A cumulative flow diagram shows the number of issues in each state.
 The team can easily spot blockages by seeing the number of issues increase in any given state.
 Issues in intermediate states such as "In Progress" or "In Review" are not yet shipped to customers, and a blockage in these states can increase the likelihood of massive integration conflicts when the work does get merged upstream.